 Hi!
-I am Swapneel, a Graduate Mechanical Engineering student at Columbia University pursuing a specialization in Robotics and Control.
+I'm Swapneel, a Graduate Robotics student at Columbia University.
+At Columbia, my current focus lies in advanced robotic control and manipulation: developing dexterous robotic systems and motion optimization methods through projects like the MiniBee bimanual manipulator in the ROAM Lab.
 I've worked as a robotics engineer for 2 years at Augmentus and have received my Bachelor's in Mechanical Engineering from NTU.
-I have over 3 years of internship, research and full-time experience in the development and maintenance of robotic software.
+I have over 3 years of full-time,internship and research experience in the development and maintenance of robotic software.
 I am a fast and willing learner, demonstrating expertise in engineering technologies, programming languages, and engineering principles, with a proven ability to create, optimize, and manage software applications for robotic systems.

 Majoring in Mechanical Engineering with a Concentration in Robotics and Control.
 Expected graduation December 2025.
 Relevant coursework includes Applied Robotics: Software and Algorithms, Industrial Automation, Robotics Studio, and more.